dy/templize/plan.md

     - can get obsolete if proposal gets renamed
       → unlikely - would require renaming all deps; it's rather stalling
   * tmpl-parts.js
-    + minimalistic flavor
+    + minimalistic scent
-    + tmpl is one of the meanings
+    + temple is one of the meanings
     - a bit too short.
       ~ valid abbreviation though.
-    - no confusion with github or in readme
+    + no confusion with github or in readme
+    + matches shortening of other projects
+    + not nosey, doesn't stand out much
   * templ-parts.js?
   * element-parts
     + same as template-parts, generalized